 The expectation is that all pupils use the correct mathematical terminology and this is reinforced by all teaching staff.
 In school, pupils frequently use stem sentences; these are recited back to the teacher as a whole class, in groups or individually.
 The correct use of mathematical vocabulary supports the children’s verbal and written reasoning, alongside the understanding of key concepts.

-Lessons are often taught in a ping-pong style, where pupil voice is frequently used to explain, reason and discuss an enquiry.
 Teachers structure lessons so that they facilitate a high level of understanding and depth of learning through both investigation and discussion.

 Teachers carefully utilise scaffolds to ensure that all pupils are engaged and accessing the learning.
 Pupils may be taught prior to the lesson (pre-teaching) or have a short session after the lesson in order to support their learning (look back and learn).
 Extra concrete resources, word banks, guided groups, teaching assistants and low floor – high ceiling activities are used to both engage and support all learners.